Pay for performance (healthcare): United Kingdom

 In the United Kingdom, the National Health Service (NHS) began a major pay for performance initiative in 2004, known as the Quality and Outcomes Framework (QOF).
 General practitioners agreed to increases in existing income according to performance with respect to 146 quality indicators covering clinical care for 10 chronic diseases, organization of care, and patient experience.
 For example, family practitioners got points for clinically reviewing patients with asthma every 15 months.
 Unlike proposed quality incentive programs in the United States, funding for primary care was increased 20% over previous levels.
-This allowed practices to invest in extra staff and technology; 90% of general practitioners use the NHS Electronic Prescription Service, and up to 50% use electronic health records for the majority of clinical care.
+This allowed practices to invest in extra staff and technology; 90% of general practitioners use the NHS Electronic Prescription Service.

 A 2006 study found that most of the doctors actually did get most of the points, although some practices seemed to have gotten high scores by excluding patients with high-risk factors from their percentage targets.
 The 8,000 family practitioners included in the study had an increase in revenue by $40,000 by collecting nearly 97% of the points available.

 A 2014 study examined 1.8 million hospital charts, and found that the mortality in control hospitals fell more than mortality in the pay-for-performance hospitals.
 Short-term improvements were not maintained.
 At the end of the 42 month period, the reduction in mortality for the 3 conditions covered by the program at the participating pay-for-performance hospital was no longer significant; however, there was a significantly larger reduction in mortality at participating hospitals for the 5 conditions not covered or incentivized by the program.
 This indicates a possible "spill-over" effect.

 A 2015 population based study investigated the relationship between mortality and performance on the scheme across the whole of England.
 Although all-cause and cause-specific mortality rates declined over time, there was no significant relationship between practice performance on quality indicators and all-cause or cause-specific mortality rates in the practice locality.
 Higher mortality was associated with other well-known predictors: greater area deprivation, urban location, and higher proportion of a non-white population.